Ghalib bin Ali: History

 The war was triggered by the sultan, Said Bin Taimur, on 25 October 1954, when he licensed IPC oil prospectors to search for oil near Fahud, an area located within the territory of the Imamate of Oman and sent Muscat and Oman Field Force (MOFF), later renamed Sultan of Oman's Armed Forces (SAF), troops to occupy it.
 The MOFF moved to occupy Tanam on the following day.
 The move was considered by the Imam to be a breach to the Treaty of Seeb, an agreement which recognized the autonomy of the Imamate.
-The occupation of Fahud and Tanam was only a prelude to a grand design by the Sultanate to occupy the entire Imamate.
+The occupation of Fahud and Tanam was only a prelude to a grand design by the sultanate to occupy the entire imamate.
 On 13 December 1954, the MOFF, which was instilled with eight British officers, marched from Fahud to Adam and occupied it.
-Subsequently, the capital of the Imamate, Nizwa, was captured by the Sultanate on 15 December 1955.
-However, resistance from the Imamate forces persisted and Talib al-Hinai, who was the Wali (governor) of Rustaq and the younger brother of the Imam, played a key role in strengthening the Imamate's forces by recruiting additional forces and acquiring Saudi, Egypt and Iraq's support.
-The restrengthening of the Imamate's forces materialized when a number of the interior villages were recaptured, including Bilad Sayt, on 14 June 1957.
+Subsequently, the capital of the imamate, Nizwa, was captured by the sultanate on 15 December 1955.
+However, resistance from the imamate forces persisted and Talib al-Hinai, who was the wali (governor) of Rustaq and the younger brother of the imam, played a key role in strengthening the imamate's forces by recruiting additional forces and acquiring Saudi, Egypt and Iraq's support.
+The restrengthening of the imamate's forces materialized when a number of the interior villages were recaptured, including Bilad Sayt, on 14 June 1957.
 The MOFF moved an artillery battery to Bilad Sayt in anticipation of an easy victory.
-However, the Imamate's forces proved to be much better organized than anticipated.
+However, the imamate's forces proved to be much better organized than anticipated.
 After weeks of skirmishes, the MOFF, with no civilian support from the locals in the interior, had no choice but to surrender their way back to Fahud.
-The Imamate's forces freed Nizwa (capital), Firq, Izki, Tanuf, Bahla and Jebal Akhdar from the Sultunate's control, while Ibri was the only area that remained under the occupation of the Sultunate.
+The Imamate's forces freed Nizwa (capital), Firq, Izki, Tanuf, Bahla and Jebal Akhdar from the sultunate's control, while Ibri was the only area that remained under the occupation of the sultunate.

-On 25 July 1958, as a result of the ongoing war and British government's aim to be "less visible" in the Middle East in the post-Suez world, letters were exchanged between the sultan and the British leaders and subsequently an assistance in economic development agreement was signed, which consisted of strengthening the Sultan of Oman's Armed Forces (SAF) by attaching British officers to lead small units and to head the SAF as a whole.
-The war lasted 5 years until the Sultan of Oman's Armed Forces, with much difficulty and following direct support of soldiers from the British Special Air Service, 1st Battalion of the Cameronions, a troop of the 15/19 Hussars, RAF fighter jets and a squadron of Ferret armoured cars, put down the Jebel Akhdar War in 1959, and Imam Ghalib al-Hinai managed to escape to Saudi Arabia.
-He continued for a short time to lead a temporary government-in-exile from Dammam (Saudi Arabia) and established an Imamate Office in Cairo (Egypt) while the fighting continued in Oman.
+On 25 July 1958, as a result of the ongoing war and British government's aim to be "less visible" in the Middle East in the post-Suez world, letters were exchanged between the sultan and the British leaders and subsequently an assistance in economic development agreement was signed, which consisted of strengthening the sultan of Oman's armed forces (SAF) by attaching British officers to lead small units and to head the SAF as a whole.
+The war lasted 5 years until the SAF, with much difficulty and following direct support of soldiers from the British Special Air Service, 1st Battalion of the Cameronions, a troop of the 15/19 Hussars, RAF fighter jets and a squadron of Ferret armoured cars, put down the Jebel Akhdar War in 1959, and Imam Ghalib al-Hinai managed to escape to Saudi Arabia.
+He continued for a short time to lead a temporary government-in-exile from Dammam (Saudi Arabia) and established an imamate office in Cairo (Egypt) while the fighting continued in Oman.